David Goodall (chemist)

-David M. Goodall is a British chemist.
-He is Emeritus Professor of chemistry affiliated with the University of York (UK).
-Throughout his career he has made a considerable impact on the field of analytical chemistry.
+David M. Goodall (10 March 1941 – 15 January 2025) was a British chemist.
+He was Emeritus Professor of chemistry affiliated with the University of York (UK).
+Throughout his career he made a considerable impact on the field of analytical chemistry.

 Achievements

-Professor Goodall is one of the inventors of the UV imaging detection approach for applications in microscale chemical analysis.
+Professor Goodall was one of the inventors of the UV imaging detection approach for applications in microscale chemical analysis.
 His scientific achievements include: development of separation methods based on capillary electrophoresis, real time visualisation of separations and reactions, imaging dissolution of pharmaceutical dosage forms, and high-sensitivity multiplexed detection in capillary electrophoresis and capillary liquid chromatography.